ahowe12/AHoweFiles/README.md

 As a side note, I also want to learn how to resize and change the orientation of images in Github...my attempt at adding an image to this page was only somewhat successful.

 # Portfolio
-Link to Data Visualization Homework exercises: [DataVis](/DataVisualizations.md) Link to Data Critique & Visualization #2: [DataCritique&Visualization2](/DataCritique&Visualization2.md)
+Week 1: Link to Data Visualization Homework exercises: [DataVis](/DataVisualizations.md) Week 3: Link to Data Critique & Visualization #2: [DataCritique&Visualization2](/DataCritique&Visualization2.md)

 CLASS EXERCISES: